-Our ministry in northern Ghana is multi-faceted – running the gamut of medical care, volunteer coordinating, pastoral ministry, discipleship, and personal evangelism.
+Our ministry in Ghana’s North East Region is multi-faceted – running the gamut of medical care, volunteer coordinating, pastoral ministry, discipleship, and personal evangelism.
 However, our priority is always to make Christ’s name known to the peoples of northern Ghana.

 October 2014 to present

 Heidi finished her general surgery residency at MCCG and before she began a one year surgery fellowship in Cordele, GA, she returned to BMC in Nalerigu to volunteer for a month.
 As in 2007, Trey and William went as well and the family lived on the hospital compound for a month.